-My lead roles are a being a WEAVER and a CONNECTOR: who can I connect? how can I help people promote their ideas for family health and healing? how can I create a web of relationships in the family nursing world to speed up connections and collaboration between family nursing colleagues? how can I speed up the spread of family nursing? how can I speed up the spread of family-focused, collaborative health care?
+My lead roles are a being a WEAVER and a CONNECTOR: Who can I connect?
+How can I help people promote their ideas for family health and healing?
+How can I create a web of relationships in the family nursing world to speed up connections and collaboration between family nursing and family health colleagues?
+How can I speed up the spread of family nursing?
+How can I champion the spread of family focused, collaborative health care?

-I see various systems levels where leverage for change is possible.
+I see various systems levels where leverage for change in family focused care is possible.
 I focus on promoting the work of others in order to move family nursing forward—prospective journal authors, international family nursing colleagues, and family scholars and practitioners outside of nursing who focus on family health and healing.
 I make it a priority to encourage the scholarship of international colleagues so that their ideas and work can be more accessible in English.
-I use as many channels as possible to communicate the urgency about family-focused health care: Journal of Family Nursing; membership in family organizations such as NCFR, CFHA, AFTA; involvement in the leadership of International Family Nursing Association within the IFNA standing committees related to communication and family nursing practice; my own academic career at the University of Calgary; Janice M. Bell website; Illness Beliefs Model website; and my own social media sites on Twitter, Linkedin, and Pinterest.
-I do not ask for permission to advance my mission; I am dedicated to serving, leading, and mentoring.
-My dream is to see family nursing/family-focused care offered as “usual” practice in all health care settings.
+I use as many channels as possible to communicate the urgency about family-focused health care: Journal of Family Nursing; membership in family organizations such as the International Family Nursing Association IFNA, National Council on Family Relations NCFR, Collaborative Family HealthCare Association CFHA, American Family Therapy Academy AFTA; involvement in the leadership of IFNA within the IFNA standing committee related to communications; my academic “home” at the University of Calgary; Janice M. Bell website; and my own social media sites on Twitter and Linkedin.